-- 6. (1) Except as provided in this section, a person who intentionally intercepts a communication in the course of its transmission by means of a telecommunications network commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and to imprisonment for three years. - (2) Notwithstanding any other law, a person does not commit an offence under this section if- - (a) the communication is intercepted in obedience to a warrant issued by a Judge under section 8 or 11; - (b) he has reasonable grounds for believing that the person to whom or by whom the communication is transmitted consents to the interception;
+- 6. (1) Except as provided in this section, a person who intentionally intercepts a communication in the course of its transmission by means of a telecommunications network commits an offence and is liable on summary conviction to a fine of five hundred thousand dollars and to imprisonment for seven years. - (2) Notwithstanding any other law, a person does not commit an offence under this section if- - (a) the communication is intercepted in obedience to a warrant issued by a Judge under section 8 or 11;